+Betta fish care isn't difficult, but it does require know-how.
 Betta fish, otherwise known as Siamese fighting fish, are hardy fish that are easy to care for and will often live for more than three years if you follow the proper care instructions.
 By taking your role as caregiver seriously and providing your pet with everything it needs to live a healthy life, your betta will remain vibrantly colorful and happy for a very long time.

-Caring for Betta Fish
+How to Care for a Betta Fish

 Before you take on the responsibility of owning a betta fish, it's a good idea to learn a little about where this fish comes from, what its natural habitat is like and other important information that will help you provide the best level of care for your new pet.

 Betta fish mainly originated in Thailand, but they can also be found in the shallow, warm waters of Vietnam, Malaysia, Indonesia and in some parts of China.
-They prefer places where the water is clean, warm and slow moving, so they are often found in the region's rice paddies as well.
+They prefer places where the water is clean, warm, and slow moving, so they are often found in the region's rice paddies as well.

 Establishing the Ideal Betta Tank